awsmug/wp-devops/Readme.md

 ### MailHog

-You can reach the mailhug interface at the URL http://YOUR-HOST:8025.
+You can reach the MailHog interface at the URL http://YOUR-HOST:8025.

 ### XDebug